-Let your child know that other kids and teens come to talk with the interviewer every day and that it is the interviewer's job to listen and learn about each youth.
-Give your teen permission to talk to the interviewer about anything that might have happened to them.
+Let your child know that other kids come to talk with the interviewer and that it is the interviewer's job to listen to kids.
+Give your child permission to talk to the interviewer about anything that might have happened to them.
 Assure them that you will be nearby and available if they need you.
-Tell them that they are not in trouble, and remind them of the importance to tell the truth.
-You might say:
+Tell them that they are not in any trouble, and remind them of the importance to tell the truth.
+You might tell your child,

-"I'm going to take you to see someone who talks to teens.
-Their job is to talk to kids and teens about things that might have happened to them.
+"I'm going to take you to see someone who talks to kids.
+They talk to kids about all sorts of things that might have happened to them.
 You are not in trouble.
 It's okay to tell everything that's happened.
-It's always important to tell the truth."
+It's always important that you tell the truth."